Well done on taking your first step towards doing your own PR.

-In this kit, we will work with you to find the best and easiest ways for you to get free media coverage.
+In this kit, we will show you a number of different ways of getting your business into the media.
 Some ways will rely on you having a story or being able to create a story, however others don’t require you to have a story at all.

 The idea is not to go out with all your media activities at the same time, but rather to space them out over the year to gain a bit of momentum and keep you in the media for longer.

-The first one we’ll ask you to fill in is a Discovery Worksheet.
+Take a moment to read the PR Overview and once you’ve done that, we’ll ask you to fill in a Discovery Worksheet.

-A news story is when you have something new to say like a new product launching,
+A news story is essentially when you have something new to say like a new product launching,

 a high profile staff member joining your company, new research to share, something topical or a quirky